 Cubitt’s brick, lime and cement making

-[This page is an early draft and is in the process of being updated]
+[This page is an early draft and is in the process of being updated significant new information has come to light as of May 2025 and is being evaluated]

-Our interest in this is what motivated Thomas Cubitt to invest huge sums of money in developing a new brick, lime tile cement operations at a time when his existing projects were running down in volume and he had not purchased significant additional lands to develop.
+What motivated Thomas Cubitt to invest huge sums of money in developing a new brick, lime tile cement operations at a time when his existing projects were running down in volume and he had not purchased significant additional lands to develop?

 In Georgian, and prior, construction bricks were made locally to the development due to the difficulties of transporting such heavy weights and distant with a horse and cart.
 This lead to pretty unpleasant environments around such developments as brick fields produced plenty of soot and smells as the bricks were fired by burning a variety of unpleasant materials to increase the firing temperature.

 Cubitt had extensive brick making activities on Thames Bank, using Aninslee Machines described in The Builder, 27th May 1843, pg.
 195 [opens the full article].
-He also had a major brickfield for excavating clays, taken to Thames Bank at Caledonian Road which was by the 1850’s exhausted and the land was by then also then desirable for development.
+He also had a major brickfield for excavating clays, then taken to Thames Bank, at Caledonian Road which was by the 1850’s exhausted and the land was by then also then valuable and desirable for development.

 Hobhouse [Cubitt: Master Builder NY, 1971, pg.
 307] suggests in relation to the wording of an article in the Illustrated London News in 1844 issues January 1845 [this reference does not appear to be correct as we cannot track the article down in the British Newspaper Library].